 Press and hold on the "eduroam" net and two options will appear, press forget to start the process again.

 Tap to set the Sub-type of PEAPv0/MSCHAPv2 if you have the option, but this ought to be the default.

 Now you can enter your DTU credentials again and tap connect.

 If you are able to obtain an IP, but not able to access any websites, please see the troubleshooting section for wireless.
 It also applies to eduroam.
 The DNS settings are usually to blame for this.
 They need to be set to automatic.

-If you have any issues regarding connecting to eduroam feel free to contact us.
+If you have any issues connecting to eduroam please contact AIT.